-Instagram 'worst for young mental health' - BBC News
+Instagram 'worst for young mental health'

 The Royal Society for Public Health study says social platforms should flag up heavy social media use and identify users with mental health issues.

+Instagram says it provides tools and information on how to cope with bullying and warns users before they view certain content.

-The RSPH report warns that "social media may be fuelling a mental health crisis" in young people.
+The RSPH report says that "social media may be fuelling a mental health crisis" in young people.

-It can also be used as a tool for good, the report said, and companies should be doing their best to make platforms a safe place to be.
+However, it can also be used as a tool for good, the report said.
+Instagram, for example, was found to have a positive effect on self-expression and self-identity.

 About 90% of young people use social media - more than any other age group - so they are particularly vulnerable to its effects, although it is not clear what these are on current evidence.